Price of Anarchy for Greedy Auctions: First-Price Mechanisms

+The power of Theorem \ref{thm.pureNE} is marred by the fact that, for some problem instances, the mechanism $\mech_1(\alg)$ is not guaranteed to have a pure Nash equilibrium.
+A simple example is given in Appendix \ref{sec:pureN}.

-\begin{example} Consider an instance of the combinatorial auction problem where each agent can be assigned at most one object, and let $\alg$ be the standard greedy algorithm.
-Suppose we have two objects, $M = \{a,b\}$, and three agents.
-Suppose the true types of the agents are as follows: $t_1(a) = 4$, $t_1(b) = 2$, $t_2(a) = 3$, $t_2(b) = 0$, $t_3(a) = 0$, and $t_3(b) = 3$.
+\begin{example} Consider an instance of the combinatorial auction problem with two objects, $M = \{a,b\}$, and three agents.
+Our feasibility constraint is that each agent can be assigned at most one object, and moreover agent $2$ cannot be allocated object $b$ and agent $3$ cannot be allocated object $a$.
+Let $\alg$ be the greedy algorithm that ranks bids by value.
+Suppose the true types of the agents are as follows: $\vali[1](a) = 4$, $\vali[1](b) = 2$, $\vali[2](a) = 3$, $\vali[2](b) = 0$, $\vali[3](a) = 0$, and $\vali[3](b) = 3$.